Key takeaways

 Because high growth funds have more exposure to shares, they can be more volatile in the short term (1–3 years).
 This is because the price of shares fluctuates a lot from day to day and the share market is very sensitive and quick to react to global news (as we saw during COVID-19 when the stock market crashed more than 30%).
 However, while there may be more volatility in the short term, shares continue to be one of the best investments over the long term (5–10 years).

-If you're not happy with how your super fund is performing, switching to a high growth super fund might be a good way to achieve better returns.
+If you're not happy with how your super fund is performing, or believe you need higher growth to build your retirement worth, then a high growth super fund might be a good option. to achieve better returns.
 Just remember there may be a bit more volatility along the way.

 Pros and cons of high growth super funds